ychunhui/refarch-cognitive-analytics/README.md

 1. Data scientists use machine learning library and Jupiter notebook, R Studio or Zeppelin on top of Apache Spark in IBM Data Science Experience (DSX) to discover the model.
 We are documenting two different approaches:
   * One based on Watson Data Platform running on IBM Cloud and described in [This note](./docs/ml/README.md) with [a jupyter notebook](./docs/ml/CustomerChurnAnalysisCI-bpull.md).
   * One based on [Private cloud using DSX and Db2 warehouse](docs/ml/icp-dsx-ml-model.md).

 1. The data used by data scientists are persisted in Db2 warehouse.
 [This note](https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/db2warehouse) goes over the creation of the Db2 warehouse release within IBM Cloud private.
 1. **Ingestion** mechanism can move data, for chat transcripts and customer records to the DB2 warehouse.
 This process can run on demand when Data Scientists need new data to tune the model.
 It can be implemented with an ETL, with Java program, or using the Db2 Federation capability.
 [This note](docs/data/README.md) explains what was done to move DB2 customer data to Db2 warehouse.
+1. The natural language understanding service is added to support most advanced language processing from the text entered but the end user: entity extraction, relationships, taxonomy, etc. Those elements could be used for scoring services.
+The language understanding can be fine tuned by using terms and model defined in **Watson Knowledge Studio**.

 ### Demonstration Script
 As an executable solution, we are presenting the demonstration script in a [separate note.](docs/flow/README.md).
 You need to have a running environment or being able to access our IBM internal environment for that.